 Change Halloween from scary to fun

 A great way to turn a scary holiday into something good is to use it as an opportunity to bless others.
-Bake some cookies and do some reverse trick-or-treating before the sun goes down drop off fresh baked cookies to neighbors.
+Bake some cookies and do some reverse trick-or-treating before the sun goes down drop off freshly baked cookies to neighbors.
 Gather food for the local food pantry.
 Wear the kids out before the sun goes down by encouraging them to help others by doing community service projects like raking elderly neighbors lawns.
 Write positive quotes on sticky notes to attach to treats you hand out to trick-or-treaters that come by.

 Take the scary out while keeping the fun with plenty of pumpkins, silly faced ghosts, and cute fun activities that make the holiday child-friendly.
 Exploring shadows and light is a great way to help young children overcome the fear that can suck the fun out of the holiday.
 Make the day fun with great pumpkin sensory activities.